Jorhat district

-Jorhat district (pron: ˈʤɔ:(r)ˌhɑ:t) is an administrative district of the Indian state of Assam situated in the central part of the Brahmaputra Valley.
+Jorhat district (/ˈʤɔ:ˌhɑ:t/ or /ˈʤɔ:rˌhɑ:t/) is an administrative district of the Indian state of Assam situated in the central part of the Brahmaputra Valley.
 The district is bounded by Majuli on north, Nagaland state on the south, Sivasagar on the east and Golaghat on the west.
 On the north of the district, the river Brahmaputra forms the largest riverine island of the world.
 The administrative seat is at Jorhat city.

 Jorhat was previously a sub-division of undivided Sibsagar district.
 In 1983, Jorhat was carved out of Sibsagar District and was made a separate district.

 Etymology

 Jorhat or Jorehaut means tween hats (Bazar) or mandis - Macharhat and Chowkihat which existed on the two different banks of the river Bhogdoi during the 18th century.

 History

 16th century

-The northernmost area of the present district was a part of the Chutiya Kingdom before the Ahom-Chutiya war in the 16th century.
-In 1794 the Ahom king Gaurinath Singha shifted the capital from Sibsagar (erstwhile "Rangpur") to Jorhat.
-This town was a flourishing and commercial metropolis but completely destroyed after a series of the Burmese invasions since 1817 till the arrival of the British force in 1824 under the Stewardship of David Scott and Captain Richard.
+Most of the district was part of the Kachari Kingdom until the beginning of the 16th century.
+Dergaon, located south of Jorhat district, was an important Kachari province, which was annexed by Ahoms, along with the rest of the present-day district, in the early 16th century.
+Some minor parts of the present district, which were earlier located north of the Dihing River, were part of the Chutia Kingdom before the Ahom-Chutia war in the 16th century, a few years prior to the Kachari wars.
+In 1794, the Ahom king Gaurinath Singha shifted the capital from Sibsagar (erstwhile "Rangpur") to Jorhat.
+This town was a flourishing commercial metropolis but was destroyed after a series of Burmese invasions from 1817 till the arrival of the British force in 1824 under the Stewardship of David Scott and Captain Richard.

-The British rule, though, was not free from rebellions and revolutions, contributed to reemergence of this historical town.
-From the very first decade of the British rule, the great revolutionists who emerged were Gomdhar Konwar, Jeuram and Piyali, British system of administration, came into vogue in 1839 with an established Police Thana.
-During the great Sepoy Mutiny, the anti-British plot hatched by Maniram Dewan and Piyali Barua, was sabotaged.
+The British rule, though, was not free from rebellions and revolutions, which contributed to the reemergence of this historical town.
+From the very first decade of British rule, the great revolutionaries who emerged were Gomdhar Konwar, Jeuram and Piyali.
+The British system of administration came into vogue in 1839 with an established Police Thana.
+During the great Sepoy Mutiny, the anti-British plot hatched by Maniram Dewan and Piyali Barua was sabotaged.
 These leaders were hanged in public at this very place in 1858.

 In 1885, a narrow-gauge train service (Jorehaut Provincial Railway) came into operation and ultimately became instrumental in the rapid growth of the tea industry.

-Though the civil sub-division under Sibsagar district at Jorhat was formed in 1869, this place was declared as administration headquarters of the undivided Sibsagar district in 1911, which comprised the present Sibsagar, Jorhat and Golaghat and parts of Karbi-Anglong district with Major A. Playfair as the first deputy commissioner.
+Though the civil sub-division under Sibsagar district at Jorhat was formed in 1869, this place was declared as administration headquarters of the undivided Sibsagar district in 1911, which comprised the present Sibsagar, Jorhat and Golaghat and parts of Karbi-Anglong district, with Major A. Playfair as the first deputy commissioner.

 The modern-day district of Jorhat was created in 1983 when it was split from Sibsagar district.